mmcdan01/CIS_454/README.md

 Simply download the repository to your harddrive
 Run powershell
 cd to the directory that has Main.py (ex.
-S:\Desktop\College\CIS_454) type <python ./main.py> and press enter open a web browser and navigate to "http://127.0.0.1:5000/"
+S:\Desktop\College\CIS_454) type <python ./main.py> and press enter to run the main site, to run the forun, type <ForumChat.py> and press enter open a web browser and navigate to "http://127.0.0.1:5000/"

 #======================================================